🐠 The Great Barrier Reef is Australia’s most prized and visited natural destination.

 Visit Lady Musgrave Island with Lady Musgrave Experience.

-Enjoy an all-inclusive day trip of turtle spotting, snorkeling and marine biologist guided island tours.
+Enjoy an all-inclusive day trip of turtle spotting, snorkelling, and marine biologist-guided island tours.

 You depart from the Bundaberg Port Marin (2-hr) boat ride each way.